Come on over and learn how to make DIY Cottage Ornaments for your cottage Christmas decor. Pretty Christmas ornaments you’ll love! Shop This Post

 - Use Fusion Mineral Paint’s Wax in the color Espresso to add dimension and interest.
 Smooth it onto the ornament with your finger, smoothing and blending as you go.
 Make sure you add some to the edges of the mould and into some of the mould crevices.

 - Put the ornament topper back on and add a velvet ribbon for hanging.

 I love how these look!
 Don’t you think they look like something you would purchase in a retail store?
 There are so many ways to customize these!
 Do you think you will try making these for your Christmas tree this year?!

-What do y’all think about all of these ornaments?
+What do y’all think about all of these DIY Cottage Ornaments?
 Do you love them as much as I do?!
 I am so excited to pull out our Christmas tree this year.
 I actually plan to use the same ornaments and stick with my soft blues because I just love the way everything looked last year!
 Have you decorated with blue at Christmas before?

 Shop this Post